shinux/tears/README.md

 # tears

-> A bottle of Tears
+> A bottle of tears

 **tears** (support Python3 only) is a pure clean blog (engine), powered by bottle.